CFrancis03/brainfuck-interpreter/README.md

 # 🧠 Brainfuck Interpreter (Python)

 A simple Brainfuck interpreter written in Python 3.
+The goal of this project was to both learn how interpreters work and to get more experience with python

 ## 🗂️ Files
 - `interpreter.py`: The main interpreter logic.
 - `main.py`: Command-line runner.
-- `examples/`: Sample Brainfuck programs like Hello World.
+- `examples/`: Sample Brainfuck programs.

 ## ▶️ Usage